 The graduation requirements outlined here must be met to earn a Northwood diploma.
-Six courses per semester are the standard load for Northwood students.
-This includes a cocurricular engagement as detailed below.
+Five academic courses plus co-curricular engagement per semester are the standard load for Northwood students.
 Students are urged to challenge themselves academically which, for many, means taking courses well beyond those required for a diploma.
 Northwood strongly recommends that students take a rigorous academic program for personal growth as well as for the practical purpose of increasing college and other post-secondary options.